-You must, within 28 days of taking office as a Member or Co-opted Member, notify your authority's Monitoring Officer of any disclosable pecuniary interest, where the pecuniary interest is yours, your spouse's or civil partner's, or is the pecuniary interest of somebody with whom you are living with as a husband or wife, or as if you were civil partners.

-In addition, you must, within 28 days of taking office as a Member, Co-opted Member or Business Board member, notify your authority's Monitoring Officer of any non-
+- 16.4.1 You must, within 28 days of taking office as a Member or Co-opted Member, notify your authority's Monitoring Officer of any disclosable pecuniary interest, where the pecuniary interest is yours, your spouse's or civil partner's, or is the pecuniary interest of somebody with whom you are living with as a husband or wife, or as if you were civil partners. - 16.4.2 In addition, you must, within 28 days of taking office as a Member, Co-opted Member or Business Board member, notify your authority's Monitoring Officer of any nonpecuniary interest which your Authority or Business Board has decided should be included in the register or which you consider should be included if you are to fulfil your duty to act in conformity with the Seven Principles of Public Life.
+These non-pecuniary interests will necessarily include your membership of any Trade Union.

-Members should review their individual register of interest before each board meeting and decision-making committee meeting.
-They must declare any relevant interest(s) at the start of the meeting.

-If an interest has not been entered onto the authority's register, then the Member must disclose the interest to any meeting of the authority at which they are present, where they have a disclosable interest in any matter being considered and where the matter is not a 'sensitive interest'.

-Following any disclosure of an interest not on the authority's register or the subject of pending notification, you must notify the Monitoring Officer of the interest within 28 days beginning with the date of disclosure.

-Unless dispensation has been granted, you may not participate in any discussion of, vote on, or discharge any function related to any matter in which you have a pecuniary interest.
-Additionally, you must observe the restrictions your authority or Business Board places on your involvement in matters where you have a pecuniary or non- pecuniary interest as defined by your authority.

-You are required to sign a document stating that you have read, understood and agree to abide with the requirements set out in part 1 of the Code of Conduct outlined above.
+- 16.4.3 Members should review their individual register of interest before each board meeting and decision-making committee meeting.
+They must declare any relevant interest(s) at the start of the meeting. - 16.4.4 If an interest has not been entered onto the authority's register, then the Member must disclose the interest to any meeting of the authority at which they are present, where they have a disclosable interest in any matter being considered and where the matter is not a 'sensitive interest'. - 16.4.5 Following any disclosure of an interest not on the authority's register or the subject of pending notification, you must notify the Monitoring Officer of the interest within 28 days beginning with the date of disclosure. - 16.4.6 Unless dispensation has been granted, you may not participate in any discussion of, vote on, or discharge any function related to any matter in which you have a pecuniary interest.
+Additionally, you must observe the restrictions your authority or Business Board places on your involvement in matters where you have a pecuniary or non- pecuniary interest as defined by your authority. - 16.4.7 You are required to sign a document stating that you have read, understood and agree to abide with the requirements set out in part 1 of the Code of Conduct outlined above.